ryancblock3/PlexTube/README.md

 # Plextube

-Plextube is a YouTube video downloader application that allows users to manage and download videos from YouTube channels and playlists.
-It's designed to be hosted on a personal Unraid server and integrated with Plex for media consumption.
+Plextube is a video downloader application that allows users to manage and download videos from channels and playlists.
+It's designed to be hosted on a personal Unraid server and integrated with Plex.

 ## Features

 - Channel-based downloading with video limits
 - Automatic video rotation (delete oldest, download newest)
 - Specific video downloading via URL
-- Playlist support for downloading entire YouTube playlists
+- Playlist support for downloading entire playlists
 - Video quality options and subtitle downloading
 - Metadata scraping (descriptions, tags, upload dates)
 - Dark mode UI with light mode toggle